lydia-yan/Summailize/backend/README.md

 - [Gmail API Key](./app/gmail/README.md)

 ## How to Run
-1. Run the Backend API Server (FastAPI)
+1. Run the Backend API Server (FlaskAPI)
 ```python
 cd backend
 python main.py
 ```
-This will start the FastAPI server to handle email fetching, summarization, and data storage.
+This will start the Flask API server to handle email fetching, summarization, and data storage.

 2. Build and Run the Frontend (Chrome Extension)